dhilditch/mage-google-maps/readme.txt

 = Features Include =
 * Create Single Maps with simple address entry
 * OR make automatic map address markers from post type content
+* Display using super simple Widgets and Shortcodes
 * Simply add Map to sidebar, any post types and custom taxonomy archives
 * Auto shifts from multi-address or single-address display based placement
 * Change any default settings and behaviour simply in admin options